wooogler/assets/03_Communication.md

 - Install Slack Desktop application instead of using it as a web-browser application.
 - Leave it on all the time when you use computers.
 - Turn off all the notifiactions.
-- Use the channel more than direct message (unless there needs to be a reason why it needs 1:1 conversation) Note that slack is not good for archival.
+- Use the channel more than direct message (unless there needs to be a reason why it needs 1:1 conversation).
+Note that Slack is not good for archival.
 All the messages are going to go away at some point.
-If you would like to archive the conversation use something else (Email).
+If you would like to archive the conversation, use something else (Email).
+- Students are required to send an email to Prof. Sang when there is a document that needs to be signed, rather than using Slack for such requests.

 # Zoom